Greece Moments Greece Moments

 From Tzasteni to Trikeri

-The coastal road winds its way from Milina through the hamlets of Koukoulaika and Marathias to the Tzasteni Bay.
-You should have your camera ready here, because this paradisiacal spot is a real postcard motif.
-On the pebble beach of Tzasteni you can refresh yourself and relax under the shade of the trees.
+The coastal road winds its way from Milina through the hamlets of Koukoulaika and Marathias to Tzasteni Bay.
+You should have your camera ready here, because this paradisiacal spot is a real postcard moment.
+On the pebble beach of Tzasteni you can refresh yourself and relax in the shade of the trees.

 Tzasteni Pilion Griechenland